-In October/November each year the Head Greenkeeper, in consultation with the Golf Director, will produce a list of machinery, including details of any problems that have occurred during the year.
-This will help produce a spares and replacement budget for the following year.
-These will then be discussed by the Golf Sub Committee and recommended for approval by Finance Director and the Board.
-Additionally, the Head Greenkeeper, in consultation with the Golf Director, will produce an annual budget for purchase of fertilisers, chemicals and other materials and consumables for the next year.
+In October/November each year the Head Greenkeeper will review the mechanical problems we have had during the year.
+This will help produce a spares and repairs budget for the following year and influence the machinery replacement plan.
+These will then be discussed by the Course Maintenance and Improvement Team as will the annual budget for purchase of course maintenance budget including fertilisers, chemicals and other materials and consumables for the next year.